-At the rear of the column on the MSR, Lieutenant Colonel Roise's 2d Battalion, 5th Marines, the designated rear guard, had troubles of its own on Hill 1276 during the early morning hours of December.
+At the rear of the column on the MSR, Lieutenant Colonel Roise's 2d Battalion, 5th Marines, the designated rear guard, had troubles of its own on Hill 1276 during the morning hours early of 2 December.
 Captain Uel D. Peters' Company F was hit hard.
-Night fighters from VMF(N)-542 came on station and were vectored to the by white phosphorus rounds delivered by Company F's 60mm mortars.
+Night fighters from VMF(N)-542 came on station and were vectored to the target by white phosphorus rounds delivered by Company F's 60mm mortars.
 Strafing and rockets from the night fighters dampened the Chinese attack, but the fight continued on into mid-morning with Fox Company trying to regain lost ground.
 By then it was time for Roise to give up his position on Hill 1276 and continue the march south.